BA(Hons) Business and Events Management (with Foundation Year)

 - The Business of Events

-- Financial Aspects for Marketing, Events and Tourism.
+- Introduction to Project Management or Financial Aspects for Marketing, Events and Tourism.

 - Good Business, Bad Business and Sustainability